 Ketoconazole Shampoo for hair loss

 Male pattern baldness, also called androgenetic alopecia (AGA), is the most common form of alopecia found in men.
-With Male pattern baldness, one experiences miniaturization of the hair follicles and shortening of the anagen (growth) phase in the involved hairs.
+In male pattern baldness, the hair follicles shorten the anagen (growth) phase and reduce follicle size.
 The main androgen responsible for these changes to the hair follicle is dihydrotestosterone (DHT).
 Testosterone is converted to DHT by an enzyme, 5-alpha reductase (5AR).
-Ketoconazole is also known to inhibit 5AR, the enzyme which converts testosterone to DHT.

-Preliminary research suggests that ketoconazole shampoo may be beneficial in men suffering from androgenic alopecia.
+Research suggests that ketoconazole shampoo may be beneficial for men and women with dandruff and hair loss associated with androgenic alopecia.
 In this article, we explore

 - Should you use 1% or 2% Ketoconazole shampoo and